All States/Arkansas/Little Rock/General Contracting

 Peak Season

-March through October, with heaviest demand April-June
+March through October, with highest demand April-June for spring projects and August-September for pre-winter completions

 Market estimate